CATDIMA/StillAlive/README.md

 ___

 ## Description
-This program will play a song from Portal closing credits and prints its lyrics with some ascii-art on your linux machine.
+This program will play a song Still Alive from Portal closing credits and prints its lyrics with some ascii-art on your linux machine.
 The program was developed for Debian and its forks such as Ubuntu, Mint and etc. (program wasn't tested on these distros) Your PC have to have a buzzer on a motherboard for playing sound.

 Original song "Still Alive" was composed by Jonathan Coulton.